Kuddel82/pulsemanager-frische-2025/19.6.2025Steuerreport/ORIGINAL_CODE_BACKUP.md

       purchaseCount: purchaseTransactions.length,
       totalROIValueEUR: 0, // Will be calculated with real prices
       totalSaleValueEUR: 0, // Will be calculated with real prices
-      totalTaxEUR: 0, // Will be calculated with real prices endpointBreakdown // NEW: Show breakdown by endpoint type };
+      totalTaxEUR: 0 // Will be calculated with real prices };

     return res.status(200).json({